 The trees by dropping their leaves not only prevents erosion by slowing the rain down and spreading it out but assures the water will soak into the soil around the drip line of the trees where it will be stored and available when needed.
 The duff over thousands of years has protected and fed the fungis, worms, insects, and mammals all have made tiny pores to tunnel in the soil under the forest floor.
 As the water percolates down it also brings with it the nutrients that are on the surface, the casting (worm poo), frass (insect poo), scat (mammal poo), the decaying dead of plants and animals to be filled by the root hairs of the trees, mycelium of the fungus, and the clay of the soil all there for the benefit of the tree and a lot left over for other plants and animals.
 It has been said those species that do the most good for the most species are those most rewarded.
 Once the soil has become saturated the excess water will continue to be filtered through the soil until it reaches the aquifer.

 This banking of the water assures that the springs will flow, wells will continue to have potable water and the creeks will have a steady flow throughout the year that will benefit the coho salmon and the rest of the animals in the creeks and rivers.

-As you look to rake the leaves of the trees you might want to remember that the tree worked hard to lay down that blanket of duff for a good reason.
+As you look to rake the leaves of the trees or you are taking a short-cut on the trail you might want to remember that the tree worked hard to lay down that blanket of duff for a good reason.